ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/zk-rollups.md

 ## Background

-Plasma is the name given to the construction scalability method that places layer 2 blocks on top of the Ethereum blockchain in the form of a side chain.
-The implementation of Plasma gives the ability of hundreds of side chain transactions to be processed offline with only a single hash of the side chain block being added to the Ethereum blockchain.
+Plasma is a construction scalability method that places layer 2 blocks on top of the Ethereum blockchain in the form of a side chain.
+The implementation of Plasma enables hundreds of side chain transactions to be processed offline with only a single hash of the side chain block being added to the Ethereum blockchain.
 Fundamental flaws exist preventing further scalability.
 An exit game must be played for a user to withdraw from the side chain which requires side chain users to retain a high amount of data so that enough exists for validation.
-Also, a lengthy challenge period requires users to stay online or lose reward.
-Solutions that are more user friendly and less resource intensive are in development to improve layer 2 scalability.
-ZK-Rollups are one of the solutions in development to achieve this goal.
+Also, a lengthy challenge period requires users to stay online or lose their rewards.
+More user friendly and less resource intensive solutions are in development to improve layer 2 scalability.

 ## Introduction

-ZK-Rollups are one of the options being developed for layer 2 construction that increases scalability through mass transfer processing rolled into a single transaction.
+ZK-Rollups are one layer 2 construction option that increases scalability through mass transfer processing rolled into a single transaction.
 Where Plasma creates one transaction per transfer, ZK-Rollups bundle hundreds of transfers into a single transaction.
 The smart contract will deconstruct and verify all of the transfers held in a single transaction.

 A "zero knowledge proof" approach is used to present and publicly record the validity of the block on the Ethereum blockchain.
-ZK reduces computing and storage resources for validating the block by reducing the amount of data held in a transaction; zero knowledge of the entire data is needed.
+ZK reduces computing and storage resources for validating the block by reducing the amount of data held in a transaction.
+Zero knowledge of the entire data is needed.

 ## Simple Overview